OPEnSLab-OSU/SSLClient/README.md

 EthernetClient baseClient;
 SSLClient client(baseClient, TAs, 2, A7);
  ```
-Once that is setup, simply use SSLClient as you would the base client class:
+Given this client, simply use SSLClient as you would the base client class:
 ```C++
 // connect to ardiuino.cc over ssl (port 443 for websites) client.connect("www.arduino.cc", 443);